kevintongg/SimpleStorefront/README.md

 # SimpleStorefront
-A simple storefront developed using an MVC approach.
+A simple storefront developed as a team project using an MVC approach.

 [Simple Storefront](https://github.com/amclees/SimpleStorefront)